Silica - Nature's secret weapon our indoor plants are missing out on

 How much silicon do plants need?

-It will vary depending on factors like the stress a plant is under, but research shows maintaining a constant level of 50 ppm (parts per million) of silicon - or if weekly feeding, 100 ppm - is the ideal level needed for optimum proactive and reactive support.
+It will vary depending on factors like the stress a plant is under, but soil water in areas with sufficient silicon average 20ppm - research suggests maintaining a constant level of 50 ppm (parts per million) - or for a plant under stress, up to 100 ppm is recommended.
+However, for proactive maintenance, you'll often see 20ppm recommended.

 Non-accumulators are plants that don't hold or accumulate silicon reserves in their tissue.
 They're more sensitive to excess silicon than accumulators, but more reliant on it being available in their soil.